-The Walt Disney Company was in major financial trouble in the 1970s and the early 1980s after both Walt Disney and his brother Roy O. Disney passed away.
+After both Walt Disney and his brother Roy O. Disney passed away, The Walt Disney Company was in financial trouble during the 1970s and 1980s.
 Walt and his fellow successors said that the heart of the company would always be animation.
-Well, during the post-Disney Brothers era, Disney animation was in a massive rut.
-A lot of the films during this time we consider underrated today (just check out our article about some of them), but they were not financially successful or well-received during their initial run.
+Well, during the post-Disney Brothers era, Disney Animation was in a massive rut.
+Many of the films during this time we consider underrated today (just check out our article about some of them), but they were not financially successful or well-received during their initial run.

-“Ashman was an outsider who came into the company, and the animators did not have much in common with him…at first.
+The Little Mermaid was a film that had been in the works for decades at Disney.
+Walt Disney began developing it as early as the 1930s, but he was never able to get off the ground.
+That all changed when Howard Ashman came on board.
+In the documentary Waking Sleeping Beauty, Don Hahn, the producer of Beauty and the Beast and The Lion King, said that “Ashman was an outsider who came into the company, and the animators did not have much in common with him…at first.
 Ashman was Jewish, gay, a Baltimore native, and a theatre person.”
-Hahn said that the animators were just a bunch of kids from Southern California who hadn’t been to the theatre in years.
+Hahn said that the animators were just a bunch of kids from Southern California, who hadn’t been to the theatre in years.
 However, they both had one thing in common.
 They loved animation.

 Roy E. Disney once said that Ashman was one of the closest things we had to a Walt Disney-type.
 Most of the animation department has said that Howard Ashman was the key to Disney’s success at that time.
 Even though Disney Animation continued the Disney Renaissance after his death, how many Disney animated films have better stories and better music than the films Ashman worked on?
 Very few.
-The Little Mermaid, Beauty and the Beast, and Aladdin is a trifecta of greatness.
+The Little Mermaid, Beauty and the Beast, and Aladdin was a trifecta of greatness.